 Alex: It, yeah, it certainly is.

-Under a year you haven't really learned to depend on the
+Under a year you haven't really learned to depend on the other person.

 In this case 'under' means 'less than.'
 Notice the following:

 - The whole process will take under a month.

 - He will be back to work in under a week.